AshSantiago/AshSantiago.github.io/research-occupancy.md

         depends on their neighborhood.
       </p>
       <p style="font-size: 1rem; line-height: 1.85; color: #4a3f35; margin-bottom: 1rem;">
-        When a neighboring territory becomes vacant, an eagle pair may subsume it increasing their nearby foraging range.
-They may also shift between two adjacent territories year to year, appearing to "flicker" in and out of occupancy.
+        Eagles can expand a territory they already occupy if there are no adjacent occupied territories or if a neighboring territory becomes vacant, an eagle pair may have the opportunity to subsume it increasing their nearby foraging range.
 But pairs surrounded by occupied territories on all sides have nowhere to expand, potentially pushing them out entirely.
+It is possible that the combination of degraded habitat and nowhere to expand is causing territories to become vacant ane remain vacant.
       </p>
       <p style="font-size: 1rem; line-height: 1.85; color: #4a3f35;">
-        We evaluated conspecific neighbor density alongside land cover covariates to capture this spatial dimension of how eagles cope with habitat loss.
+        We evaluated conspecific neighbor density alongside land cover covariates to capture how eagles may cope with habitat loss.
       </p>
     </div>
     <div>